cloudblog004/fantasticfoodies/content/en/posts/3473-recipe-of-super-quick-homemade-slow-cooker-chicken-quarters-with-potatoes-and-amp-carrots.md

-So that's going to wrap this up for this special food slow cooker chicken quarters with potatoes &amp; carrots recipe.
+So that's going to wrap this up for this special food slow cooker chicken quarters with potatoes & carrots recipe.
 Thanks so much for your time.
 I am confident you can make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Don't forget to bookmark this page on your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!